codeurjc/linux-bugs/commit-annotator/context.md

   * Merge commits are usually just a mechanism for merging a patch set (a set of commits) into the kernel codebase.
 Therefore, usually they don't alter the code of the system by themselves, and therefore for now we can ignore them.

 * Commit in a patchset (set of commits).
-  * Patchsets are usually found in the LORE as threads, with the subject of each message starting with `[PATCH vx m/n]` (for example `[PATCH v4 31/32]`) and then the first line of the commit message.
+  * Patchsets are usually found in the kernel lore as threads, with the subject of each message starting with `[PATCH vx m/n]` (for example `[PATCH v4 31/32]`) and then the first line of the commit message.
 If they are not in a patchset, the subject is usually just `[PATCH]`
     * `vx` means this is the x version of the patchset
     * `m/n` means this message refers to the m commit in a set of n commits
     * `0/n` is the message describing the patchset